 Top tax issues

 The information and opinions contained herein are for informational purposes only.
 This is not a solicitation to offer investment advice or services in any jurisdiction where to do so would be unlawful.
-All opinions expressed are as of the date of publication and subject to change.
+All opinions expressed are as of the date of publication and are subject to change.
 This piece and the analysis it contains are not for trading or investing purposes.
-RSM US LLP and its affiliates are not liable for the accuracy, usefulness or availability of any such information or liable for any trading or investing based on such information.
+RSM US LLP and its affiliates are not liable for the accuracy, usefulness, or availability of any such information or liable for any trading or investing based on such information.